jakeevans00/trainclimbing/README.md

 ## CSS Deliverable:

-For this deliverable, I styled the basic application using only custom CSS (slower, but a great learning exoerience).
+For this deliverable, I styled the basic application using only custom CSS (slower, but a great learning experience).

 - Header, Footer, Sidebar, & Main Content Areas
 - Navigation elements - Sidebar links are styled according to state (active vs passive).
-Other links are either displayed as buttons.
-Most links have associated hover effects.
+Other links are either displayed as buttons or colored text.
+Non-sidebar links have associated hover effects.
 - Responsive - Header, footer, and main content shrinks and responds well to screen resizing.
 Sidebar collapses for media that is < 768px wide.
 Collapsing is toggle-able only on the daily workout page, since it relies on an id selector.
 However, if the app becomes single-page in the future, this functionality will extend to the other 3 pages.
 - Application elements - Elements are styled with muted, earthy colors.
 Content is contained in cards with good color balance.
 - Application text - Text is styled according to function (header, subheader, body text, etc).
 2 fonts.